 for Positions of Power!®

-Many brilliant and ambitious girls of color have the power to shape a better future—but systemic inequities in education, mentorship, and opportunity often hold them back from reaching their full potential.
+Many gifted and ambitious girls of color have the power to shape a better future, yet systemic inequities in education, mentorship, and opportunity often hold them back.
+We’re here to change that.
+Through our online platform, we create access to educational resources and leadership development, locally and globally, to break cycles of inequity and transform communities.

 #EducateGirlsofColor